 Candidates are allowed to use reference books and a scientific calculator.
 Tutor candidates may NOT use computational engines like wolframalpha.

-Tutor candidates are given 6-10 problems to take home.
+Tutor candidates are given 6-10 problems to take home, should you be selected.
 Candidates are then asked to return at a later date and demonstrate solutions to these problems on the board.
 There is the possibility of additional problems/concepts asked.